deltachat/deltachat-pages/README.md

   the forked website will then be available at `https://<your-username>.github.io/deltachat-pages/`

+- If you have Nix installed,
+  you can build website preview in `result/` with `nix build` or run `nix develop` and start `jekyll serve` in development shell to have live preview at http://127.0.0.1:4000/en/
+  If you don't have Nix installed, you can install it with [The Determinate Nix Installer](https://github.com/DeterminateSystems/nix-installer).

 - Alternatively, [install Jekyll](https://jekyllrb.com/docs/installation/)
   on your local machive, run `bundle install` in this directory, and execute `bundle exec jekyll serve`.